IRCAD/sight/modules/viz/scene2d/README.md

   Renders an axis on the scene2d
 - **SComputeHistogram**
   Computes the histogram of the image.
-- **SCurvedHistogram**
-  Displays the curve of the histogram of the image
 - **SGrid2D**
   Renders a grid on the scene2d
 - **SHistogram**